1-877-929-7245

 • Breakfast, Dinner

-Having come full circle with our Shakespearean explorations, connecting his birthplace with the stage where his plays continue to be performed to this day, and seen the best of London, our vacation concludes this morning.
+Having come full circle with our Shakespearean explorations, connecting his birthplace with the stage where his plays continue to be performed to this day, and seen the best of London, your vacation concludes this morning.
 Enjoy breakfast at the hotel before checking out and beginning your travels home.

 Includes